IBM/cloud-functions-workshops/101-workshop-nodejs/ex3-connecting-actions-to-event-sources/concepts.md

 The three rules establish the following behavior: images in both tweets and uploaded images are classified, uploaded images are classified, and a thumbnail version is generated.

+{% hint style="info" %}
-🎉🎉🎉 **Just remember rules allow you to register an observer on a trigger.
-That's all we need to know for now, let's look at using these new concepts…** 🎉🎉🎉
+🎉 **Just remember rules allow you to register an observer on a trigger.
+That's all we need to know for now, let's look at using these new concepts…** 🎉
+{% endhint %}